Using Finance, Receivables, and Billing

 - Switch to

-Ready to Invoicewhen accepted quotes or completed work orders should become invoice drafts. - Filter by source or customer.
+Ready to Invoicewhen accepted non-PPM quotes, including remedial and ad hoc quotes, or completed work orders need finance review and are linked to CRM accounts. - Filter by source or customer.

-- Open the source quote or work order from the candidate row before creating the invoice.
+- Open the source quote, work order, or customer account from the candidate row before creating the invoice.

 - Check credit-hold and PO-required warnings.